This message means you have a problem, usually with a website address in your data.

 |Title||title||Every grant needs a human readable title.|

-In 360Giving data when we talk about currencies, countries and organisation types we ask publishers to use values from a predefined list.
-When we ask whether or not this grant was from an open call we expect either 'yes' or no' and nothing else.
+In the 360Giving Data Standard, there are three fields that require publishers to use values from a predefined list.
 When we validate people's data, we check the values of those fields against those lists.

-This error tells us that we have found something not on the list.
+This error tells us that we have found something not on the list for one or more of these fields.

-Data in the standard is expected to be provided in a certain format.
+Data in the 360Giving Data Standard is expected to be provided in a certain format.

 Strings are generally text, but can contain other characters such as numbers.
 Sometimes spreadsheet software can alter the format of data so that it is no longer a string.

-To fix these kinds of errors, check the field to make sure you are supplying a string.
+To fix these kinds of errors, check the field to make sure you are supplying the data in the form of a string.

-Data in the standard is expected to be provided in a certain format.
-Sometimes spreadsheet software can alter the format of data so that it is no longer a string.
+Data in the 360 Giving Data Standard is expected to be provided in a certain format.